mrvautin/adminMongo/README.md

 3. Start application: `npm start` or `node app`
 4. Visit [http://127.0.0.1:1234](http://127.0.0.1:1234) in your browser

+> Note: Node.js version 4.x or above is required

 ## Electron App

 adminMongo can also be used as a cross platform Electron application.
 Due to the size of Electron it will need to be built manually.